Fast Bayesian Basis Selection for Functional Data Representation with Correlated Errors: Real Data Analysis

-Notably, our proposed method not only selects the number of basis functions but also identifies which specific basis functions are preferable for representing the data along the range of evaluation points.
-In our application to the motorcycle data, we found that only seven out of the 20 basis functions should be used, specifically the basis functions in columns six to 12 in the B-splines matrix.
 Additionally, our method was the only one to capture the expected behavior present in the data.
 Specifically, since the data measures head acceleration in a simulated motorcycle accident, it is expected that head acceleration should be zero at the start of the experiment, as the impact has not yet occurred.
 Similarly, after the impact, head acceleration should return to zero.
 Our method was the only one to capture this expected behavior.

+Figure \ref{fig:data} shows the mean curves estimated by all methods with a $95\%$ credible band for our proposed method (shaded area).
+Visually, the estimated curves obtained closely align in some regions.
+However, we note that the Bayesian LASSO tends to penalize certain regions more heavily than the other methods.
+For example, in the 18-23 ms range, the Bayesian LASSO estimates higher head acceleration than the other methods.
+Moreover, Figure \ref{fig:data} presents the set of basis functions selected by our method, which are predominantly concentrated in the region where the head acceleration diverges from zero.
+This suggests that more basis functions are necessary to accurately capture the data patterns in the region.

-Despite the estimated within-curve correlation being negligible ($\hat w = 10^6$), indicating minimal or no correlation in the head measurements, our proposed method remains highly effective.
-It demonstrates comparable, if not superior, performance to commonly used techniques in functional data representation.
-This highlights how adaptable and reliable our method is, making it a compelling choice even when within-curve correlation is not significant.
+Despite the estimated within-curve correlation function being negligible ($\hat w = 10^6$), indicating minimal or no correlation in the head measurements, our proposed method remains highly effective.
+It demonstrates comparable performance to other regularization techniques.
+This highlights how adaptable and reliable our method is, making it a compelling choice even when within-curve correlation is negligible.